hokify/haxios/README.md

 * dynamic baseURL ..
 * and more to come

-minimum support node version is 14!
+target support is es6 / modern browsers